 Drusilla walked to the door, tried the handle.
 Locked.
 She looked down at her newly-reformed hand and focused briefly.
 The fingers that she had lost from the Beacon once again became that curious, opalescent grey, before reforming into a new shape.
 That of a key.

 Then Drusilla thought better of it, and her fingers became fingers again.
-She knew of another way out.
+She had another way out.

-Drusilla felt great satisfaction in kicking the door in, but that was nothing compared to seeing Cole - even a hunched, despondent Cole, sitting on the edge of his chair - in the corridor outside.
+Drusilla felt great satisfaction in kicking the door in, but that was nothing compared to seeing Cole - even a hunched, despondent, burnt Cole, sitting on the edge of his chair in the corridor outside.

 Cole jumped when the door smashed to splinters, but when he saw Drusilla standing in the doorway he was in front of her so fast that Drusilla wasn't sure whether he had shimmered there or not.

 Cole's face was expressionless, emotionless, as he said "You're alive."
 It didn't matter, his tone of voice said everything that his face didn't.